jwulf/obs-youtube-comment/README.md

 ## To Do

 Deal with emojis.
-Some leads:
+The text element does not and will not support emojis:

     - [Reddit: Using Emojis w/ OBS Text(FreeType 2)](https://www.reddit.com/r/obs/comments/7vn04l/using_emojis_w_obs_textfreetype_2/) and the [OBS GitHub issue](https://github.com/obsproject/obs-studio/issues/3127).
     - The [text-pango](https://obsproject.com/forum/resources/text-pango-multi-language-and-emoji.656/) plugin.
 (Doesn't do word wrap).

-A heavier-weight solution would be to run a local process (or find or write a remote service) that renders the comment into a graphic, and then insert the composed graphic as a browser element source.
-That's a lot more work than the current solution, which is pretty light-weight.
+Another solutionis to render the comment as HTML, and use a browser element source, using the same approach taken by [this OBS Clock element](https://gist.github.com/sam0737/a0ee8ca253fc5c84b2aa2ac018f7b8ad#file-clock-html).

+There is work in progress on this in [comment.html].
+Preview available [here](https://jwulf.github.io/obs-youtube-comment/comment.html?comment-text=Some%20random%20comment%F0%9F%94%A5&author-photo=https%3A%2F%2Fyt3.ggpht.com%2F-S3bsaaqv62A%2FAAAAAAAAAAI%2FAAAAAAAAAAA%2FXR526h_hdzk%2Fs32-c-k-no-mo-rj-c0xffffff%2Fphoto.jpg&author-name=TJump%27s%20couch).

+It is served via GitHub pages, and uses URL parameters to set the content.
+The websocket should modify the browser source to point to this page with the data passed as URI encoded parameters.

 ## Resources